yodarunamok/keenmvc/README.md

 All that said, I felt like it would be easier for me to create a framework for PHP (where I know there's a need for such a thing),  than to create a desktop server app for Ruby.
 Enter KeenMVC.

 ## Installation

+Ideally, when installing KeenMVC for a site that you're building, the `public` folder in the distribution should be made the webroot.
+If that's not possible &mdash; you have to install into a certain directory, for example &mdash; there is an `.htaccess` file at the root level of the distribution that will help things work properly when using a properly configured Apache server installation.

 ## Getting Started